nuniz/CoincidenceDetectionNetwork/README.md

 ### Configuration File

-The CD network simulation uses a JSON configuration file.
+The CD network uses a JSON configuration file.
 Below is a breakdown of the configuration structure:

     fs: Sampling frequency in Hz.
 This value is used across all cells for time-based calculations.